urbantreelion/ece350-lab-manual/_lab2/SSB-receiver.md

 ### Taking the real part of a complex signal

 Remember that taking the real part of the complex signal is the same thing as adding the negative frequencies!
-To illustrate this, add two *QT GUI Frequency Sinks*, one before and one after the *Complex To Real* block.
+The last two block diagrams highlighted this.
+To check it yourself, add two *QT GUI Frequency Sinks*, one before and one after the *Complex To Real* block.
 Title them appropriately ("Complex (before)" and "Real (after)") and execute the flowgraph.
 It should look like the following image.

   ![part1_real-vs-complex-spectra.png](./figures/part1_real-vs-complex-spectra.png)<br>
   __*SSB complex vs real spectra*__